nareshbhatia/foodie-react-native/README.md

 export LANG=en_US.UTF-8
 ```

-At this point your .zshrc file should look something like this.
-Make sure that
+At this point, the end of your .zshrc file should look something like this.
+Make
-each section is in the correct order.
+sure that each section is in the correct order.

 ```bash
 # Fastlane